itzreggie/Tech-Depot/README.md

 Tech Depot is a comprehensive online platform catering to users' needs for electronic items, home appliances, devices, and more.

 ## Running The Project
-In order to successfully run the project you can copy and paste the url provided below. https://itzreggie.github.io/Tech-Depot/
+In order to successfully run the project you can copy and paste the link provided.You can also click the link https://itzreggie.github.io/Tech-Depot/

 ## Homepage